 Instructions

-- Preheat your pellet grill to 200-250° for 5 to 10 minutes and get the smoke rolling
+- Preheat your pellet grill to 225°F and wait until the smoke is rolling.

 - Place the cream cheese onto the aluminum tray, cut the cheese in a criss cross pattern then brush with the oil and rub your seasoning of choice into the cheese.